 - wheat germ

 - green peas (or frozen peas and carrots)

 Mix all this with some chocolate protein powder and you are good to go! 🙂

 1 Does Sperm Contain Spermidine?

-Not sperm but seamen does.
-This is where it was first isolated and where it gets its name from too.
+Not sperm, but seamen do.
+The substance was first isolated from seamen and that's where it gets its name from too.

 4 Does Fasting Increase Spermidine levels?